 The Songs

-‘Give Me A Sign’ is traditional Foreigner at its most familiar, you could throw this on any past album and it would be a good fit.
-‘I’ll Be Home Tonight’ is another classy affair, more modern sounding than what we’re used to from this band, and it makes a good compendium to the new Blanc Faces CD that has just hit the market.
+‘Give Me A Sign’ is Foreigner at its most familiar.
+You could throw this on any past album and it would be a good fit.
+‘I’ll Be Home Tonight’ is another classy affair, more modern sounding than what we’re used to.
+It makes a good compendium to the new Blanc Faces CD that has just hit the market.

-‘Angel Tonight’ is no pushover, this one has a bit of sting to it, and an effective chorus that binds everything together nicely.
+‘Angel Tonight’ is no pushover, this one has some sting, and an effective chorus that binds everything together nicely.
 The most different track of the new set is left till last.
 ‘Fool For You Anyway’, which is a re-recording of the track from the first Foreigner LP.
-On this album, it could be a 60’s rehash, think Smokie Robinson‘s ‘Tracks Of My Tears’, though the original doesn’t give you that same impression.
+Here, it could be a 60’s rehash.
+Think Smokie Robinson‘s ‘Tracks Of My Tears’, though the original doesn’t give you that same impression.
 Interesting comparison though.

 In Summary